 This pre-episode assessment is helpful because, despite what the inner demon says, you have actual facts to the contrary; all you have to do is accept them as just that, fact.

-learn to differentiate the fake news that is propagated.
+Learn to differentiate the fake news that is propagated.

 As is true with most things, beating this fake news for the brain is easier said than done.
 Why?
 Well, I think it’s because it’s had to ditch that in which we have become accustomed.
 The good news?
-Is that we also have the power to take control of our guidance systems and make this lying voice smaller and smaller.
+That we also have the power to take control of our guidance systems and make this lying voice smaller and smaller.

-For example, mindfulness, once practiced enough can help bring you back to the here and now.
+For example, mindfulness, once practiced enough, can help bring you back to the here and now.
 Read about my experience with mindfulness here.

 Feel like you’re all alone?
 A New Dawn Podcast has many real-life stories of people just like you.

-So, learn to differentiate the fake news that is propagated by your mental illness voice from that of your authentic self; my prediction is that you will be able to be a more functional player in your life and as a result, will be well on your way; down the road to mental wellness.
+So, learn to differentiate the fake news that is propagated by your mental-illness voice from that of your authentic self.
+My prediction is that you will be able to be a more functional player in your life and as a result, will be well on your way – down the road to mental wellness.